sijones/DiyBatteryBMS/README.md

 - Supports single MQTT server
 - OneWire temperature sensors will be supported in a future version
 - OTA (Over The Air Update)<br> use your browser and go to http://IPADDRESS/update and upload the lastest binary - please note the donation button does not donate to me.

+## Features to come:
+- Voltage Limited Charging, automatically reducing charge current to keep the voltage stable
+- MQTT to CAN BUS support, use esphome BMS intgrations to feed the data in and send to the inverter.
+- Multi Inverter support
+- Maybe -> Temperature monitoring of batteries and inverter to run heaters and fans.

 ## Limitations
 - VE.Direct2MQTT is only listening to messages of the VE.Direct device<br>It understands only the "ASCII" part of the protocol that is only good to receive a set of values.
 You can't request any special data or change any parameters of the VE.Direct device.<br>